benfrankel/pyri_state/README.md

 `pyrious_state` is an experimental 3rd-party alternative to `bevy_state`.

-# Thoughts

-- States are just double buffers with a fixed flush point and some change detection and dependency tooling.
+In `pyrious_state`, states are simple double-buffered resources with a fixed flush point and some tooling around change detection and system ordering.

-# Questions

-- How does flushing states once per frame interact with `FixedUpdate`?

-# Remaining tasks

-- [ ] Implement per-state settings via the `State` trait and derive macro.
-- [ ] Provide at least one test / example for every listed feature below.
-- [ ] Write documentation.

 # Features